lkodinsson/MARS/Basic/Talents.md

 You gain an advantage to fortitude checks made to stabilize and you may choose to not be knocked unconscious when given the dying effect.
 While conscious with the dying effect at any point you may choose to become unconscious.

-## Fresh Start

-**Cost:** 10 EXP

-**Requirements:** Max Resolve 11+

-The first skill check you make each day is made with advantage.

 ## Inspirational Charisma

 **Cost:** Variable

 **Requirements:** Max Resolve 11+, Trained in Charisma

 You may make a charisma check to assist another character with any skill check.
 Doing so costs 2 mana and provides an assist bonus to that skill check based on how well you roll.
 The bonus provided is determined by the highest threshold that your roll exceeds.
-If multiple characters use Inspirational Charisma, only use the highest bonus provided.
+If multiple characters use Inspirational Charisma, only use the highest assist bonus provided.
 This talent can be advanced multiple times to provide a bonus to your roll, making it easier to meet the thresholds.

 ##### Table: Inspirational Charisma Steps & Cost
 | Step Cost | Total Cost | Bonus |